Exclusive: Saudi Arabia curbs family influence in Binladin group shake-up

 SBG, which for decades built Saudi Arabia's roads, mosques and palaces, is crucial to ambitious new plans for major tourism and infrastructure projects.
 It is not connected to Osama, one of the younger brothers in the family.

-Other board members of the new entity include senior Saudi businessmen with experience at some of the kingdom's most successful companies like state-owned oil giant Saudi Aramco, petrochemical producer Saudi Basic Industries Corp, and property developer Jabal Omar Development Co.
+Other board members of the new entity include senior Saudi businessmen with experience at some of the kingdom's most successful companies such as state-owned oil giant Saudi Aramco, petrochemical producer Saudi Basic Industries Corp, and property developer Jabal Omar Development Co.

+Two sources familiar with the matter also told Reuters that SBG's chief financial officer, Klaus Froelich, had resigned following the restructuring.
+The former Morgan Stanley banker was hired in 2016 to help the firm overcome a crisis sparked by the collapse of a construction crane in Mecca's Grand Mosque.

 Finance Minister Mohammed al-Jadaan told Reuters in December that SBG would soon have a "normal board" with family members and representatives of government ownership after a five-member committee restructured its governance.